fderyckel/ifitwala_ed_documentation/ifitwala_ed_documentation/www/docs/user/manual/en/introduction/index.md

 * A health module.
 Record the health profile of your students.
 Record any visit to your school health practitioner.
 * A schedule module.
 Create your programs, your courses, your instructor, your enrollments,
 * An asset module.
 Set up your rooms and your inventory
-* A curriculumm module.
+* A curriculum module.
 Link your curriculum to your courses.
 * A parent portal to see your curriculum, book appointment, see children results.
 * A Human Resource module.
 Set up your employees, their holidays.